George Bush Intercontinental Airport: Terminals

-George Bush Intercontinental Airport has five terminals and 121 total gates.
+George Bush Intercontinental Airport has five terminals and 116 total gates.
 The Skyway automated people mover system provides airside connections between all five terminals.
-The Subway provides landside connections between the five terminals and the airport hotel.
+The Subway is an automated people mover system that provides landside connections between the five terminals and the airport hotel.
 Terminals D & E have access to an international arrivals facility, and Terminal D has gates to support super jumbo jets including the Airbus A380 and Boeing 747-8.